khofstadter/bcmi.khofstadter.com/_posts/2019-10-26-festival-of-ideas-performance-2019.md

 Title: NeuroMeditation with Music

-Presentation, performance and drawing, Q/A
+Presentation, surround performance and drawing, Q/A

 @ 2019, Cambridge Festival of Ideas